the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-spreadsheets.md

 ### Deal with time information

-While dates should be written as yyyy-mm-dd, excel and other softwares tend to transform this data into their own format for dates (even during data import from a .csv file !).
-The only 100% secure way to deal with this is to make different columns for years, months and day and recreate the date in the software used for analysis.
+While dates should be written as yyyy-mm-dd, excel and other software tend to transform this data into their own format for dates (even during data import from a csv file).
+The only 100% secure way to deal with this is to make different columns for years, months, and days and recreate the data in the software used for analysis.
 Time entered with hh:mm:ss normally works.

 ### Working with several sheets